bijoutrouvaille/fireward/readme.md

 - `timestamp` maps to `Date|{isEqual: (other: any)=>boolean}`.
 Snapshots will come as a `Date`, but you can additionally assign a server timestamp object (`firebase.firestore.FieldValue.serverTimestamp`) when writing to the database.
 - `bool` in rules maps to TS `boolean`

+#### Lists

-A note on lists: rules support lists, which transpile to arrays or tuples in TS.
+Rules support lists, which transpile to arrays or tuples in TS.
 The syntax is `MyType[]` or `MyType[n]`.
 The second variant will transpile to a MyType tuple up to n in size.
-If n is 4 `MyType[], for example, then the result will be a 0,1,2,3 or 4-tuple.
+If n is 4 (`MyType[4]`), for example, then the result will be a 0,1,2,3 or 4-tuple.
 Check the top of the generated files for the exported types that represent it.

+#### Optional Types and `null`

+Unlike in Firebase Realitime Database, optional types differ from `null`s.
+Optional types are indicated with a `?` before the colon, e.g. `{phone?: string}`. _Warning_: this will allow you to define keys with value `undefined`, which Firestore may reject as an error.
+"Optional string" means that either the value is a string, or the key is absent from the object.

 #### Punctuation